mfms-ncsu/galant-js/0-system-test-plan.md

 ### Error handling

 1. Parallel edges in opposite directions are rendered too close to each other.
-2. Nodes with the same coordinates should be highlighted; this is also an issue during editing,
+2. Nodes with the same coordinates should be highlighted or a warning issued; this is also an issue during editing,
-3. Layered graphs: edges connecting nodes on the same layer or on nonadjacent layers are not flagged as errors.
-4. Nodes with the same layer and position do not cause a shift as they do during editing.
+3. Nodes with the same layer and position do not cause a shift as they do during editing.